VANDAL/prism/docs/source/overview.rst

   sync        create, <TID1>
   ...

-.. todo:: More detail is discussed futher in ???
+.. detail a formalized structure

 Event Generation
 ----------------

-Many tools exist to capture workloads:
+Many tools exist to capture workloads.
+Currently, Valgrind_ is well supported.
+DynamoRIO_ is on its way to good support, and we are experimenting with traces captured with hardware features.

+Eventually, we aim to support a broad spectrum of tools to support many applications and hardware architectures, e.g.:

 * static instrumentation tools